-How Many Car Accidents Occur in the U.S. Each Year?
+How Many Car Accidents Per Year Occur in the U.S.?

 Statistics by the National Highway Traffic Safety Administration show that car accidents happen frequently.
-So, what are the car accident statistics and how many car accidents happen per year in accidents in the US?
+So, what are the car accident statistics and how many car accidents per year happen in the US?

 According to the Association for Safe International Road Travel, 37,000 people die annually due to car accidents.
 Additionally, 2.35 million people are injured or disabled due to car crashes.
 Children under 15 account for 1,600 traffic fatalities, while the fatality rate for people ages 16-20 is nearly 8,000 annually.